 Telemann left Leipzig at the age of twenty-four and went to Poland as Kapellmeister for the Count Erdmann II of Promnitz.
 In 1709 he married Amalie Louise Juliane Eberlin, the lady in waiting to The Countess.
 They had a daughter, but sadly Amalie died in 1711 which left Telemann incredibly depressed.

 Frankfurt was his next destination becoming Kapellmeister at St. Catherine’s church.
 It was here that he met and married his second wife, Maria Catharina Textor in 1714.
 They had nine children!

 Meanwhile, his wife was having affairs and accrued large gambling debts which amounted to more than Telemann’s yearly salary.
 Fortunately, his friends and some of his music publications were able to save him from bankruptcy!
-They split up in 1736.
+Georg and Maria split up in 1736.

 In his sixties Telemann’s productivity reduced and he took up gardening (a hobby shared by Handel).
 Andreas, his eldest son died in 1755 and consequently, he was given the responsibility of raising his grandson.

 In 1767 at the age of eighty-six, he died of a chest ailment.